Current Conditions:

 The Month Ahead:

+We did get a minor cold front come through the Missouri River canyon a little over a week ago, but it really didn't get that cold---daytime highs did not dip much below 60.
 We need that daytime high to drop into the 40s for the Blue Winged Olives to really kick start into hatching.
 When that happens hordes of Blue-Winged Olives will be seen on the surface and hungry trout will be very happy.
-Below Holter will continue to fish well with nymphs and streamers as it is one of the last stretches to drop into winter.
-Browns will continue to spawn through the month and fish will look to gather their last bits of calories before days grow short.
+Typically by the third week or so of September the Missouri River has consistently strong hatches of Blue Winged Olives...but not yet.
+It will happen in the month ahead, just not sure when.
 Those hatches begin around 10/11 AM and last until 3/4 PM.
 Additionally, after the first cold front passes, the amount of available terrestrials available to trout dwindles as well.
 Trout on the Missouri River will eat hopper patterns well into September, but most anglers find better success with tandem nymph rigs using Blue Winged Olive and October caddis patterns.

 Things for streamer anglers will definitely improve in the next month.
 As the Missouri River's large population of wild brown trout grow aggressive as spawning season approaches, using a variety of streamers is successful.
 These fish can be targeted in many of the Missouri's prime trout habitats--steep drop-offs along canyon walls, the tailouts after long shelfs and riffles, and in the variety of buckets and holes throughout many of the Missouri's long runs.